Stochastic gravitational wave background anisotropies from inflation with non-Bunch-Davies states: Summary

 \section{Summary}

 The SGWB anisotropies have recently attracted a lot of attention as a tool to distinguish the source of SGWBs and a probe of the new physics in the early universe.
 In this paper, we have investigated the SGWB anisotropies induced by the primordial non-Gaussianity during inflation.
 Although it has been mentioned that the characteristic primordial non-Gaussianity with non-Bunch-Davies states, which brings the coupling between short- and long-wavelength modes, can induce the spatial anisotropies on SGWB, precise theoretical predictions were not made in previous studies.
-In this paper, we have explicitly formulated the primordial scalar-tensor-tensor (STT) bispectrum induced during inflation in the context of Horndeski theory with non-Bunch-Davies states and investigated the STT bispectrum in the squeezed limit, which characterizes the coupling between long-wavelength scalar mode and short-wavelength tensor modes.
-In the formulation, we carefully clarified the Trans-Planckian problem for the short-wavelength tensor modes in the non-Bunch-Davies state and then derived the condition to avoid it.
-In the CMB observations, due to the relatively small hierarchy between the longest and shortest modes which are in the observational range (roughly estimated as $k_{\rm S}/k_{\rm L} = O(10^3)$), the aforementioned Trans-Planckian problem is not so serious.
-On the other hand, for the SGWB anisotropies, a large hierarchy between long- and short-wavelength modes (roughly estimated as $k_{\rm S}/k_{\rm L} = O(10^8)$ (for PTA experiments), and $O(10^{16})$ (for DECIGO/BBO experiments)) is required, and then close attention must be paid to this problem.
-We found that by avoiding the Trans-Planckian problem the strong scale-dependent enhancement of the STT bispectrum in the squeezed limit in the case with the non-Bunch-Davies states, which was considered in the previous works, can not be expected.
+In this paper, we have explicitly formulated the primordial STT bispectrum induced during inflation in the context of Horndeski theory with non-Bunch-Davies states and investigated the STT bispectrum in the squeezed limit, which characterizes the coupling between long-wavelength scalar modes and short-wavelength tensor modes.
+In the formulation, we carefully clarified the Trans-Planckian and strong coupling problems for the short-wavelength tensor modes in the non-Bunch-Davies state and then derived the condition to avoid them.
+In particular, those problems were found to be crucial for the modes satisfying $k_S/k_L>\mathcal{O}(10)$.
+For the SGWB anisotropies, a large hierarchy between long- and short-wavelength modes (roughly estimated as $k_{\rm S}/k_{\rm L} = O(10^8)$ (for PTA experiments) and $O(10^{16})$ (for DECIGO/BBO experiments)) is required, and thus close attention must be paid to them.
+Here, even in the CMB observations with the relatively small hierarchy between the longest and shortest modes in the observational range (roughly estimated as $k_{\rm S}/k_{\rm L}=\mathcal{O}(10^3)$), such issues are crucial.
+Therefore, depending on the theory and the model that determine the strong coupling scale, one must pay attention to them.
+We then found that by avoiding both the Trans-Planckian and strong coupling problems the strong scale-dependent enhancement of the STT bispectrum in the squeezed limit in the case with the non-Bunch-Davies states, which was considered in the previous works, cannot be expected.
 Instead, another scale dependence appears in the STT bispectrum which also depends on the non-Bunch-Davies excitation time.